daviddiaz01/daviddiaz01.github.io/docs/Component_Selection.md

 ## Introduction
 The sensor subsystem of the line-following robot detects and interprets the path, allowing precise navigation.
 It includes a color sensor to read contrast and an ESP32-S3 microcontroller to process data and control movement.

-This document outlines the selection of key components based on performance, compatibility, and integration, ensuring efficient operation and seamless communication within the system.
+This document outlines the selection of key components based on performance, compatibility, and integration, ensuring efficient operation and seamless communication within the system

 ## **Project Components Overview**